 Unfinished Hardwood Flooring

-Water Based Urethane – Water is used as part of the chemical make up of the polyurethane finish.
+Water Based Urethane: Water is used as part of the chemical make up of the polyurethane finish.
 Water base finishes are quick drying 2-8 hours per coat, virtually odorless.
 Water base finishes do not always enhance the color of some wood species especially exotic wood flooring species without using a color enhanced sealer as a first coat.
 Durability of these types of finishes are moderate to excellent depending on which brand is used.
 Complete cure (dry) time is 1-3 weeks.
-Available in Gloss - Semi Gloss - Satin sheen.
+Available in Gloss, Semi Gloss, and Satin sheen.

-Solvent Based Polyurethane – Oils are used as part of the chemical make up of the polyurethane finish.
+Solvent Based Polyurethane: Oils are used as part of the chemical make up of the polyurethane finish.
 Oil based finishes take 8-24 hours dry time between coats, contain an odor that may last several days, oil base provides a thick finish film and enhances the color of any wood flooring.
 Durability of these types of finishes are moderate to excellent depending on which brand is used.
 Complete cure (dry) time is 2-4 weeks.
-Available in Gloss - Semi Gloss - Satin sheen.
+Available in Gloss, Semi Gloss, and Satin sheen.

-Moisture Cured Urethane – Moisture cured urethane which uses the moisture within the air to cure has for years been renowned for its durability.
+Moisture Cured Urethane: Moisture cured urethane which uses the moisture within the air to cure has for years been renowned for its durability.
 Moisture cured urethane takes 8-16 hours dry time between coats enhances the color of all wood flooring species, has a strong pungent odor.
 Difficult to work with.
 Durability of these types of finishes are Excellent to Best depending on which brand is used.
 Complete cure (dry) time is 1-2 weeks.
-Available in High Gloss - Semi Gloss - Satin sheen.
+Available in Gloss, Semi Gloss, and Satin sheen.

 Prefinished Hardwood Flooring